-The Comfort Alert Diagnostic Module (CADM) monitors and analyzes data from the Copeland Scroll® three-phase compressor and the thermostat demand.
+The Comfort Alert Diagnostic Module (CADM) monitors and analyzes data from the Copeland Scroll[®] three-phase compressor and the thermostat demand.
 The CADM also provides a 3-minute anti-recycle time delay to compressor cycling.
-Each compressor has a separate CADM module.

 The CADM detects causes for electrical and system related failures without any sensors.
 Flashing LEDs communicate the Alert codes to guide service technicians in accurately and quickly troubleshooting the system and determining root cause for the failure.